pranavanba/apple-maps-guides-parser/README.md

 # applemapsr
-Parse and extract metadata from Apple Maps Guides
+Scrape, extract, and parse metadata from Apple Maps Guides